 Your friend's name

 Colour of eyes and hair

 Your friend's height

 Your friend's most unforgettable feature (What makes her or him stand out or be different from other people?)

 What your friend does that makes people notice her or him

 How your friend speaks (quickly, slowly, clearly, etc.)

 The vocabulary (the words) your friend uses.

 Your friend's strengths

 Your friend's weaknesses

-et's write Write these sentences in indirect speech.
+\et's write

+Make questions from these statements.